aknip/db-as-showcase/prompt_plan.md

 Each prompt is self-contained, builds on the previous one, and ends with tests.
 (Marked as plain text so the LLM does not confuse code with prompt.)

-Prompt 01 – Project Initialization
+Prompt 01 – Project Initialization: Completed

 Task:
 1. Create the file demo_db.py.